menandmice/micetro_docs/guides/implementation/external_auth.rst

 A few properties are synchronized by Micetro; such as user’s email, full name, and group memberships.
 Any external changes to these properties are updated in Micetro on the next login.

 ..
 Note::
-   After the new External accounts are added (automatically, when user first logs in), administrators will still need to grant access to the DNS/DHCP/IPAM roles.
+   After the new External accounts are added (automatically, when the user first logs in), administrators will still need to grant access to the DNS/DHCP/IPAM roles.

    If privileges have not yet been granted for the new external accounts, the user will get the below error: